stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 04 (P2L1) - Review of UML.md

 - Object: static structure at a particular time
 - Package: logical groupings and dependencies
 - Profile: Extensions to the UML meta model

+### UML Quiz

+_Which of the UML Structure Diagram types could be used to convey system architecture?_

+- Class diagram
+- Component diagram
+- Deployment diagram
+- Package diagram